 MM Model argues that this opportunity to earn the extra income through arbitrage process will attract so many investors.
-The gradual increase in the sales of the shares of the levered firm, LEV & Co. will push its price down
+The gradual increase in the sales of the shares of the levered firm, LEV & Co. will push its price down and the tendency to purchase the shares of the unleveled firm, ULE & Co. will drive its price up.
+The selling and purchasing pressures will continue until the market value of the two firms is equal.
+At this stage, the value of the levered and the unleveled firm and their cost of capital are same and thus the overall coat of capital is independent of the financial leverage.

-KARPAGAM ACADEMY OF Class: III B.COM(PA) Course Name: Finance Course Code: 16PAU502A Semester: V Batch: 2016-1
+KARPAGAM ACADEMY OF HIGH ER EDUCATION, COIMBA ГORE Class: III B.COM(BPS) Course Name: Financ ial Management Course Code: 16BPU601A Semester: VI Batch: 2016-19 Course Cours.
+1001 Cours SCHICALLY, VI Daten, 2010-17